 On May 5, 2021, Health Canada authorized the Pfizer-BioNTech COVID-19 vaccine for use in children 12 to 15 years of age.
-This vaccine has not yet been studied in children with transplants.
+Specific vaccine studies in children with transplants are underway.
 Although further data are needed, the opinion of experts is that SOT children 12 to 15 years of age may receive the Pfizer vaccine.
 Data are lacking for children under 12 years of age including those with transplants; but once approved, we expect similar recommendations to apply to pediatric transplant recipients.